 You can download the free Zoom app right here.
-Install it on your device and go through the settings to make sure that your camera and microphone are connected.
-At your scheduled lesson time, you will call me using the Zoom app with a login code.
-You will position your tablet or computer on the right side of your keyboard so that I can see both you and your keyboard.
+Install it on your device and adjust the settings so that your camera and microphone are connected.
+At your scheduled lesson time, you will call me using the Zoom app and a login code.
+You will position your tablet or computer to the side of your piano so that I can see both you and your keyboard.
 This way, I can watch how you play as well as talk with you about the objectives the piano lesson.

 What You Will Need

 Getting started with online piano lessons isn’t difficult or expensive.
-In fact, you probably already have most of what you will need to become a piano student with Dr. Lory.
+In fact, you probably already have everything you need to take online piano lessons with me.
 Here is a brief rundown of getting set up for online piano lessons.

 - Piano – Acoustic or Electronic with 88 Weighted Keys